hafsahalkh/sprinternship2024/README.md

 ## Getting Started

 To explore the survey data and visualizations, follow these steps:
-1. **API Setup:** Ensure PythonSQL and Fabric are correctly installed and configured to pull data from Typeform.
-2. **Data Analysis:** Use the provided Python scripts to process the data.
-3. **Dashboard Access:** Open the PowerBI dashboard to view and interact with the visualized findings.
+ **Dashboard Access:** Open the PowerBI dashboard to view and interact with the visualized findings.
+You can either view the screenshot provided in the FINAL-STEM-SURVEY-DASH-SS file, or directly download the dashboard to your own PowerBI desktop app.

-## Contributing

-We welcome contributions to improve and expand this project.
-Please refer to the CONTRIBUTING.md file for guidelines on how to contribute.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE.md file for details.

 ## Acknowledgments